Assigning scopes, principals, roles and grants

 ids

 : Specifies the resource IDs the grant applies to.
-Wildcards can be used to apply the grant to all resources of a type.type
+Use wildcards to apply the grant to all resources of a type.type

 : Specifies the type of resource, such as host-catalog, auth-method, group, etc.actions